Microgreens have taken off in health and culinary circles because of their potent flavor and nutritional content.

 7 Best Microgreens To Feed Your Canine Companion

 Microgreens are a convenient source of plant-based nutrition for humans and dogs alike.

 If you want to feed your dog the best of the best, start with any of these canine-friendly microgreens:

 If you’ve ever bought your dog or cat potted pet grass, there’s a good chance you were feeding them wheatgrass.

 This grass species is packed with nutrients like chlorophyll and amino acids.
 It’s also completely safe for canine consumption in moderate amounts.

 While mature wheatgrass is a go-to option for adding roughage to any dog’s diet, this plant is equally delicious and nutritious in the form of microgreens!

-Lettuce varieties like romaine, butterhead, summer crisp, and baby lead are all pup-safe and make excellent low-calorie snacks.
+Lettuce varieties like romaine, butterhead, summer crisp, and baby leaf are pup-safe and make excellent low-calorie snacks.

 Mature lettuce contains a surprising number of key nutrients.
-But if you’re looking for a way to increase your dog’s vitamin and mineral intake, lettuce microgreens will pack an even healthier punch!
+But if you want to increase your dog’s vitamin and mineral intake, lettuce microgreens will pack an even healthier punch!